SIST ISO 1996-2:2017

 L is the estimated value during the specified conditions for which a measured value is wanted,

-L' is the measured value including residual sound, L ,
+L′ is the measured value including residual sound, L , expressed in decibels (dB);

 res

-δ is an input quantity to allow for any uncertainty due to deviations from the expected operating
+δ is an input quantity to allow for any uncertainty due to deviations from the expected

 sou

-conditions of the source,
+operating conditions of the source, expressed in decibels (dB);

-δ is an input quantity to allow for any uncertainty due to meteorological conditions deviating from the
+δ is an input quantity to allow for any uncertainty due to meteorological conditions deviating

 met

-assumed meteorological conditions,
+from the assumed meteorological conditions, expressed in decibels (dB);

-δ is an input quantity to allow for any uncertainty due to the selection of receiver location.
+δ is an input quantity to allow for any uncertainty due to the selection of receiver location,

 loc

-Often δ + δ is determined directly from measurements, see 10.5.
+Often, δ + δ is determined directly from measurements; see 10.5.

 sou met